— executive chef —

 with collaboration with the renowned Sushi Master Yoshihiko Kousaka from Jewel Bako.

-Later they opened HWABAN to introduce
+Later she opened HWABAN to introduce

 New Yorkers to a contemporary twist to traditional Korean cuisine set in mid-century modern decor at the Flat Iron 19th Street.